 Communicate: Meet with your supervisor and/or Graduate Program Director to align your goals and objectives.
 Share any obstacles or challenges you may be facing outside of academia that may affect your availability or performance.

-Understand the expectations: Agree upon and commit to the Student and Supervisor Framework [link to PDF; file in Planner card] to set expectations.
+Understand the expectations: Agree upon and commit to the Student and Supervisor Framework to set expectations.
 You can adjust the framework at any time during your program as your situation evolves.

 Be flexible: Your supervisor is human just like you.
 They may have other teaching, research and personal obligations and may not be able to respond to your questions immediately.